 - Consider a hot air balloon ride through Cappadocia.
 It’s a must-do—know the basics including the best time to fly, how to pick a pilot, and more!

-- Head to the viewing terraces, rooftops, and viewpoints which are the best places to take pictures with hot air balloons in the background.
+- Head to the viewing terraces, rooftops, and viewpoints which are the best places to take pictures with hot air balloons in the background—this includes the best places to stay!

 - Determine the best town to stay in because the difference between Goreme and Urgup is vast.